 The Government set up the Pension Protection Fund to pay compensation to members of occupational schemes if their employer becomes insolvent and cannot cover the cost of providing the scheme benefits in full.
+This acts as a safety net for pension schemes in cases where both the scheme and its sponsor are in financial difficulty.

-You can find more information at www.ppf.co.uk.
+You can find more information at www.ppf.co.uk